cpeditor/cpeditor.github.io/content/docs/preferences/file-path/_index.ru.md

 ### Testcases Matching Rules

-The rules used to match test cases when loading pairs of test cases.
+The rules is used to match test cases when loading pairs of test cases.

 Each rule is a pair of [regular expression patterns](../general/_index.ru.md#regular-expression).
 The first regex matches the whole input file name, and the second pattern is a replacement pattern which is the name of the answer file.